The Lingering Will

 (KHI user Black Osprey made this post discussing the scene in the light of BBS (spoilers for BBS) that I think is fairly worthwhile reading, but I still think this “trailer” isn’t very effective as a trailer.)

 One of the weirdest elements of “The Gathering” is the term “Chasers,” which shows up in the final spam of catch phrases.
-“Chasers” was the term Nomura and the fans used to refer to the three armoured figures prior to the release of Birth by Sleep, so we’ll be able to make use of it here in the Retrospective.
+“Chasers” was the term Nomura and the fans used to refer to the three armoured figures prior to the release of Birth by Sleep, so we’ll be able to make use of it here in the Retrospective, however briefly.
 Funny, then, that the term “Chasers” never appears in Birth by Sleep!
 Indeed, the idea that the characters were chasing anything isn’t really that prominent in the game!
 They all find the people they’re chasing so early in the plot that the chase quickly falls into the background!
 It makes “The Gathering” seem even more out-of-date!

 What a waste.